Building a Culture that Supports Your Operating Imperatives and Goals Starts with Measuring Your Culture.

 5 Cultures of Culture Assessment (5CCA)

 As I detail in my 2016 bestseller, Cultural Transformations, senior executive teams need to take the view that their culture and what makes up their culture are the true “leading indicators” that drive sustained operating success.
-The 5 Cultures of Culture Assessment (5CCA) is a 40-item assessment I created that measures the strength and health of your overall current culture, based on the 5 elements that define culture: Capability Culture; Commitment Culture; Alignment Culture; Individual Performance Culture; and Team Performance Culture.
+The 5 Cultures of Culture Assessment (5CCA) is a 40-item assessment we created that measures the strength and health of your overall current culture, based on the 5 elements that define culture: Capability Culture; Commitment Culture; Alignment Culture; Individual Performance Culture; and Team Performance Culture.

-The 5CCA is one of the most unique and popular Culture Assessments in the market today because it is based on research and proven culture constructs and models that I have researched and uncovered working with global organizations over the past 30 years.
+The 5CCA is one of the most unique and popular Culture Assessments in the market today because it is based on research and proven culture constructs and models that we have researched and uncovered working with global organizations over the past 30 years.
 The 5CCA generates a powerful and revealing 52-page report detailing the strengths and gaps in your culture.
 Unlike the culture assessments offered by other consulting firms that require you to attend their two to three-day certification program before you can use their assessment, we make it easy for you to start using and benefitting from the power of the 5CCA (there is no certification requirement).

 In addition to our team administering and deploying the 5CCA to your employee population, we generate robust and granular 5CCA Reports by tenure, level and overall.
 We offer multiple ways of working with you and your senior team to debrief your 5CCA results which include conducting half-day virtual debriefs as well as onsite half and full day debriefs.
 In our experience, the 5CCA debrief provides the foundation for us working in partnership with you to accurately isolate both strengths and weaknesses in your culture and to start to build the prescription “architecture” for how to best leverage your culture strengths while addressing your culture gaps.